pegwymonie/okra/public/Aptitudes.md

 Inlude: ability to identify, utilize, repair, and disable weapons of all varieties.

 # Knowledge
-Include: ability to learn topical information
+Include: ability to pickup/find on relevant knowledge.

+# Whit

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc5NTU5MjI3XX0=
+eyJoaXN0b3J5IjpbLTgxOTEyODU2OF19
 -->